STEER-KT/steer_kt_llm_knowledge_tracing/README.md

 ## Dataset Availability

-This repository does not include the preprocessed dataset files because they exceed GitHub's maximum file size limit.
+This repository does not include the preprocessed dataset files because they exceed maximum file size limit.
 All datasets used in this work are publicly available.
-We will release the preprocessed datasets through a Google Drive link after publication.
+We will release the preprocessed datasets through a external link after publication.

 ## Repository layout